MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 You can use a work or school [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa).

-### Does the cloud environment I use the Power pages in allow the use of trial licenses?
+### Does the cloud environment I use the Power pages in, allow the use of trial licenses?

 ### What happens when my trial expires?